ibm-cloud-docs/codeengine/deploy.md

 Your container image:
    * Must have an HTTP server that is listening on port 8080.
    * Must be downloadable from a publicly accessible image registry.

+You can build your app from source code by using the [build container images](/docs/codeengine?topic=codeengine-plan-build) feature available in {{site.data.keyword.codeengineshort}}.

 ### Deploying an application from console
 {: #deploy-app-console}